Struggling Republican Pawlenty exits White House race

 "You know, I'm from a small state.
 I don't have a big national financial network or political network," he said.

+Former Massachusetts governor Mitt Romney, who was on the ballot but did not participate in the Iowa straw poll, is the early front-runner in the Republican race, but must fend off a surging Bachmann and Perry, the governor of Texas who announced his candidacy on Saturday in South Carolina.

-Bachmann won the Iowa straw poll on Saturday with 29 percent of the vote.
-Ron Paul, a congressman from Texas, was second with 28 percent and Pawlenty at 14 percent.
-Romney was on the straw ballot but did not participate.
+Bachmann won the Iowa straw poll on Saturday with 29 percent of the vote, with Ron Paul, a congressman from Texas, was second with 28 percent and Pawlenty at 14 percent.

 "So being a governor and having governor-level experience isn't the number-one requirement.
 It's really, who is the person?
 What is their character?"
 Bachmann said on ABC.